katewhee/networking-course/_labs/http-server.md

 You can follow the same tools as the previous lab.
 You can also add [httpie](https://httpie.org){:target="_blank"} or [curl](https://curl.haxx.se){:target="_blank"} to your repertoire.
 They will create a valid HTTP request for you to test your server against.
 Once you have refined your lab, you can use a web browser to make sure your response is well-formed, and the data you are returning is correct.

+**Warning**: Chrome has a weird behavior where it will sometimes set up a TCP connection with your server but then not send anything.
+This TCP connection will cause your server to block, waiting for an HTTP request.
+I'm not sure why Chrome does this, but it is probably related to performance enhancements and anticipating another HTTP request might be sent.
+Either way, don't worry about this case since it is a Chrome-specific issue.

 ## Submission